wladneto/API_Prototipo/README.md

 # API_Prototipo
-One simple project in .Net Core With Swagger
+One simple project in .Net Core 2.1 with Swagger for Algar Eletrodomésticos Prototype